 Drainage mapping data

-Data collected through our drainage mapping activities is uploaded onto OpenStreetMap and will continue to be updated as the Ramani Huria Project continues.
-You can explore the drainage specific map:
+Data collected through our drainage mapping activities are uploaded onto OpenStreetMap and will continue to be updated as the Ramani Huria project continues.
+You can explore the drainage specific map

 Mapping of the drainage system and waterways within the city will continue throughout the Ramani Huria project.
 It is done with the aim that this data will be useful in city planning and sanitation activities.